Lucky's Market

+Lucky's Market Ohio, doing business as Lucky's Market in the state of Ohio, began in 2020 through the purchase of both Ohio stores from LM Acquisition by the owners of Dave's Market.

 History

-Bo Sharon and his wife Trish Sharon founded Lucky's Market in Boulder, Colorado in 2003.
-The two had taken over a grocery store then known as the North Boulder Market, and renovated it.
+Bo Sharon and his wife, Trish Sharon, founded Lucky's Market in Boulder, Colorado, in 2003.
+The two had taken over a grocery store, then known as the North Boulder Market, and renovated it.
 The couple chose to make a store focusing primarily on organic food.
-After operating their first store for 10 years, they then opened a second store in Longmont, Colorado in August 2013.
+After operating their first store for 10 years, they then opened a second store in Longmont, Colorado, in August 2013.
 The company is one of the few businesses that encourage its patrons to drink while they shop by selling craft beer by the pint and providing cup holders built into the shopping carts.

 Rapid expansion outside of Colorado

 The first expansion beyond Colorado was in Columbus, Ohio in October 2013, the third store in the chain.
 Supermarket News described the store's format as "value-priced natural and organic foods served in a hip and playful atmosphere targeting foodies".
-Many stores allow customers to sample craft beers while shopping.
+Many stores allowed customers to sample craft beers while shopping.

 Lucky's opened its first store in the state of Missouri, the fourth in the chain, in January 2014 in Columbia, the home of the University of Missouri.
 A second Missouri store, the seventh in the chain, was opened in the St. Louis suburb of Ellisville in July 2014.
 A third Missouri store opened in Springfield in November 2017.

 Lucky's opened its first store in the state of Montana in March 2014 in Billings, the fifth in the chain.
 A second Montana store was opened four years later in Missoula in May 2018.
 Both stores were eventually closed in February 2020.

 Lucky's opened its first store in the state of Kentucky, its sixth in the nation, in May 2014 in Louisville by holding a "bacon cutting" ceremony.

 The company opened its first store in the state of Michigan in February 2015 in the university town of Ann Arbor.
 A second Michigan store was opened in Traverse City in January 2017.

 The company opened its first store in the state of Wyoming in March 2015 in Jackson.

-Lucky's opened is first and only store in the state of Indiana was opened in May 2015 in Bloomington.
+Lucky's opened its first and only store in the state of Indiana was opened in May 2015 in Bloomington.

 The company's first and only store in the state of Iowa was opened in June 2015 in Iowa City.

 The company opened its first and only store in the state of Georgia was opened in July 2015 in Savannah.